CtrlK

 Suggestions

-Merge the 'How It Works' and 'Usage' sections into a single workflow to eliminate redundancy
+Remove the redundancy between 'How It Works' and 'Usage' sections by merging them into a single workflow section.

-Add an example showing expected output format (e.g., `src/Button.tsx:42 — missing aria-label on interactive element`) so Claude knows the target format even before fetching
+Add an example of expected output format (e.g., `src/Button.tsx:42 — Missing aria-label on interactive element`) so Claude knows what to produce even before fetching the guidelines.

 DimensionReasoningScore